-• Zululand 56 km Ultra Marathon

-The Mayor of ZDM initiated this race in 2005 for the communities of Zululand to be exposed to professional running to be able to run even in big international races.
-Surprisingly the ZDM marathon grew and developed into international race.
+- Zululand 56 km Ultra Marathon - The Zululand District started this race in 2005 for the communities of district to be exposed to professional running so that they could also run in big international races.
+Surprisingly, the ZDM marathon grew and developed into international race.
 It presently attracts runners from outside the borders of South Africa.
 This motivates local runners to form clubs and register them to run professional races.
-Also short distance walks are held to also encourage even senior citizens to also participate to enhance a healthy lifestyle.

-This Comrades Marathon qualifying marathon is organized in conjunction with KwaZulu-Natal athletics and runs between the towns of Nongoma and Ulundi.

-Prizes for the race were significant, male and female runners who came first won cars that were donated by local business.

-The marathon is instrumental in the social and economical development of the community of this district because people win money prizes which they use to improve their lives and it boosts local business and provides local vendors with the opportunity to sell their goods and services.
+Also short distance walks are held to also encourage even senior citizens to also participate to enhance a healthy lifestyle. - This Comrades Marathon qualifying marathon is organized in conjunction with KwaZulu-Natal athletics and runs between the towns of Nongoma and Ulundi. - Prizes for the race were significant, male and female runners who came first won cars that were donated by local business. - The marathon is instrumental in the social and economical development of the community of this district because people win money prizes which they use to improve their lives and it boosts local business and provides local vendors with the opportunity to sell their goods and services.